 Depreciation of property and equipment is calculated on the straight-line basis over the estimated useful lives of the assets.
 These assets have been recorded at historical cost.
 It is the policy of the School to capitalize expenditures for equipment, furniture and fixtures in excess of \$5,000 per item and useful life of more than one year.
-No property and equipment has met the above requirements to be recorded in the financial statements.
+Besides the right-to-use asset, no property and equipment has met the above requirements to be recorded in the financial statements.